temporalio/samples-php/README.md

 - **[Subscription](https://github.com/temporalio/samples-php/tree/master/app/src/Subscription)**: Demonstrates a long-running process associated with a user ID.
 The process charges the user once every 30 days after a one month free trial period.

+- **[Interceptors](https://github.com/temporalio/samples-php/tree/master/app/src/Interceptors)**: Demonstrates how to use Workflow and Activity interceptors to implement custom logic.

 <!-- @@@SNIPEND -->